ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Analyze_a_frame_with_Frame_Advisor/analyze_geometry.md

     ![Sorting Content Metrics view by primitives alt-text#center](fa_content_metrics.png "Figure 1.
 Sorting Content Metrics view by primitives")

 1. Right-click the draw call at the top of the list and choose `Navigate to call`.
 This complex object is now selected in the `Frame Hierarchy` view and you can see it in the `Framebuffers` view.
-This object is the Sphinx model, and it is built using almost 23,000 primitives.
+This object is the Sphinx model and it is built using almost 23,000 primitives.
 This is a high number for a game object on mobile, so the first step is to see whether this model can be simplified.
 Fewer primitives reduces GPU processing cost and memory bandwidth.

     ![The Sphinx model shown in the Framebuffers view alt-text#center](FA_Sphinx.png "Figure 2.
 The Sphinx model shown in the Framebuffers view")

-    In cases where the model can not be simplified any further, there are other options to consider.
+    In cases where the model cannot be simplified any further, there are other options to consider.

 1. Look at the `Detailed Metrics` view, where you can see a range of metrics about the mesh.
 Here, the Sphinx mesh uses almost 46,000 indices, and each index is used by 2 primitives, so there is some index reuse going on here, which is good.